A trip to the spa that ended in death. These are some of the victims of the Atlanta-area shootings | NewsChannel 3-12

 Elcias Hernandez-Ortiz

-Elcias Hernandez-Ortiz was also shot at Young’s Asian Massage in Acworth — the sole survivor of Tuesday’s shootings.
+Elcias Hernandez-Ortiz was shot at Youngs Asian Massage in Acworth — the sole survivor of Tuesday’s shootings.

+Hernandez-Ortiz was shot in the forehead and the bullet traveled down into his lungs and into his stomach, his wife, Flora Gonzalez Gomez, said on GoFundMe.
+He is now in the intensive care unit in the hospital, she said.

+In an interview with CNN en Español on Thursday, Gonzalez Gomez said she received a call from her husband, a mechanic, moments after the shooting.

 His daughter, 9-year-old Yoseline Gonzalez, watched medics load him into an ambulance after the shooting.

-Note: Correction: An earlier version of this story misspelled the first name of Delaina Yaun in a photo caption.
-The story also misspelled Xiaojie Tan’s last name based on information provided by the Cherokee County Sheriff’s Office.
-The story also has been updated to include full and correct names for Yong Ae Yue, Hyun Jung Grant and Soon Chung Park.